 colloq. orig.
 U.S.

+A. n.
 1. A person who imitates others; a copycat.

 1886 Marion